Rahul-raya/Text-classification-using-GRU/README.md

 GRU (Gated Recurrent Unit) is an advanced variant of RNN that is computationally efficient compared to LSTM (Long Short-Term Memory).

 Key Benefits of GRU:
-✔ Solves vanishing gradient problem (remembers long-term dependencies).
+ 1.Solves vanishing gradient problem (remembers long-term dependencies).
-✔ Faster training and inference than LSTM.
+ 2.Faster training and inference than LSTM.
-✔ Fewer parameters → requires less memory.
+ 3.Fewer parameters → requires less memory.

 GRU has two gates (instead of LSTM’s three):